zfwangDP/X2-GNN/README.md

 ## How to use
 the following content will help you to reproduce the results presented in XGNN paper.
 ### download dataset
- simply run the notebook 'datapre.ipynb' and it will download and unzip QM9 dataset and reorganized it into a single xyz file.
+ simply run the notebook 'datapre.ipynb' and it will download and unzip QM9 dataset and reorganize it into a single xyz file.
 These files can be found in directory './raw/'.
-Other dataset mention in article is also provided in this dir.
+Other datasets mention in the article are also provided in this dir in xyz format.
 ### represent molecules as graph
  The graph representation of molecules and calculation of integrals are handled by 'qm9_allprop.py'.
 It stores the obtaining results in torch_geometric 'Data' objects and forms an 'InMemoryDataset' object.
 The processed dataset will be stored at './processed/'.
 To use deffirent dataset, just specify the corresponding input xyz file.
 ### train an energy model